napon2545/git-commands/README.md

 5. **Test that your answers are correct!** There is **no excuse** for incorrect answers since you can test your answers by experimentation.
 6. Verify that your Markdown formatting is correct -- points deducted for bad formatting.
 VS Code and IntelliJ have markdown previewers.
 You should also preview it on Github, since Github Markdown is a bit non-standard.

-**TODO**: Delete these instructions before you submit your work.
-Points deducted for each "TODO" in this file.

 ## Using Git